Wishmater/svelte-drizzle-trpc-test/README.md

 ### Error handling after hydration
 After hydration, listen to errors, log them, and in case of connection errors, show a toast to the user prompting a reload (see example hooks.client.ts).
 Beware that prompting the user to reload is only a good solution if the page is set up in a way where a lot of state won't be lost on reload.

----
-# Now:
-- (PARTIALLY IMPLEMENTED) Easily using cookies to store persistent state.
-To test, do one that changes.